 With efficient movement of goods and information between markets, we would generally expect prices for the same goods to be similar in different cities thus eliminating opportunities for arbitrage.
 Likewise, with capacity to store non-perishable goods, such as cereal grains for example, we would expect that prices for the same goods to only increase at par with storage costs over the crop marketing year.
 Any deviations from these “law of one price” states, both in spatial and temporal contexts, would indicate market inefficiencies.

 In the spatial context, studies of market integration are oriented to finding the barriers that mean that prices are not the same (or do not adapt sufficiently swiftly) within the same countries, or between adjacent countries within a region.
 The primary suspects, as a barrier to market integration and full price transmission, are typically borders and distance.
-Dillon and Barrett (2016) examine markets across East Africa and report an average elasticity of 0.42 of the local maize prices with respect to the global maize price, with the measure ranging from 0.22 in Kenya to 0.82 in Ethiopia.
+Dillon and Barrett (2016), for example, examine markets across East Africa and report an average elasticity of 0.42 of the local maize prices with respect to the global maize price, with the measure ranging from 0.22 in Kenya to 0.82 in Ethiopia.
 Baquedano and Liefert (2014) analyze price transmission for the same four cereal grains that we consider in the present study, concluding that although local markets tend to be integrated with global markets, aggregate (cross-country) elasticities of price transmission from global to local markets range from 0.16 for sorghum to 0.32 for wheat, with country-specific elasticities ranging from indistinguishable from zero (e.g., for maize in Burkina Faso, Niger, and Zambia) to well in excess of 0.5 (e.g., 0.76 for rice in Senegal, or 0.73 for wheat in Ethiopia).
-Mengel and Cramon-Taubadel (2014) conduct a meta-analysis of 57 market integration studies, and find that markets within countries are 23% more likely to be co-integrated than markets separated by an international border, while markets separated by 1000 kilometers within a country are between 6% and 20% slower to adjust prices and have 7% lower co-integration, while international markets are 13% slower to adjust prices.
+Mengel and Cramon-Taubadel (2014) find that markets within country are more likely to be co-integrated than markets between countries, while markets separated by great distances (both wihin and between countries) are slower to adjust prices, and have lower co-integration.
 Distance has negligible effects between international markets.
 Borders do not always or necessarily align with sovereign dividers between countries.
-Ethnic division, which may segregate smaller regions within a country, or extend a region across two or more countries, may be a more apparent barriers to trade and, therefore, for market integration (Aker et al 2010, 2014).
+Ethnic division, which may segregate smaller regions within a country, or extend a region across two or more countries, may be a more apparent barrier to trade and, therefore, for market integration (Aker et al 2010, 2014).
 Likewise, distance is not only and necessarily measured in kilometres.
 For instance, a hundred-kilometre road connecting two cities may be associated with small or large amounts of transaction costs, depending on whether potential perpetrators tend to raid the people—traders in this instance—travelling the road.

-In the temporal context, the lack of storage has been an ongoing issue for decades in many low- and middle-income countries [need to add citations].
-So much so that is has been dubbed as the “storage puzzle” (e.g., Cardell and Michelson, 2023).
+In the temporal context, the lack of storage has been an ongoing issue for decades in many low- and middle-income countries [need to add citations], so much so that is has been dubbed as the “storage puzzle” (e.g., Cardell and Michelson, 2023).
 Even if it is seemingly more profitable to retain the crop for a later resale, for example during the lean season, farmers opt for immediate disposal of the harvest.
 The lack of storage facilities may be a part of the reason.
 But there is seemingly more to that.
 As it stands, conflict may have something to do with it.
 Whether selling the crop at harvest may be seen, by farmers, as a measure to mitigate the risk of becoming a target of an attack by perpetrators.